 It will vary from state to state.
 In California, anyone employed in a security guard role, is required to have a “Guard Card.”
 This is a license issued by California, giving you their permission to work as a security guard (or similar role).
 For this license, you pay a couple hundred dollars and sit through a 3 hours course.
 At the end of the course, you take a short exam, then you get the license in the mail four weeks later.
 It is a joke, like many other licenses.
 That is the only legal requirement, the rest is up to your hiring manager’s discretion.
 However, you will need more than that to impress your a manager.

-It’s not required, but I earned my Emergency Medical Technician certification and I recommend others do the same.
-This is the required certification to work in the US as an EMT.
-Having this training demonstrates significant knowledge in assessing patients and providing emergency medical care.
+It’s not required, but I earned my Emergency Medical Technician license and I recommend others do the same.
+This is the required license to work in the US as an EMT.
+Having this training demonstrates fairly significant knowledge in assessing patients and providing pre-hospital medical care.
 This is one of those certifications that can make you stand out from the pack.
 At a minimum, most EP positions will require a CPR/AED certification from AHA.

 What misconceptions do people often have about your job?